 26.01 It is understood and agreed that the wage rates and other provisions set out in this Agreement may be amended by mutual agreement if there are significant changes in the industry or for specific projects or to enable the Employer to compete with non-union competition and/or with other specific union project agreement rates.
 Either party may request that negotiations commence by giving notice in writing.
 The Employer and the Union agree to have representatives meet for discussions within thirty (30) work days of receiving the request from the other party.
 Any amendment resulting from the discussions under these terms will be put in writing and signed by a representative of the Employer and a Representative of the Union.

-- 26.02 Pre-Job Conferences - a) The Employer will notify the Union that a project has been awarded to the Employer following the award.
-Prior to the start of each project, a pre-job conference will be held to determine all site-specific issues as outlined in this Agreement.
-This conference may be conducted via telephone, through a scheduled meeting or by some other practical means as agreed to by the parties. - b) A copy of the signed pre-job conference report will be provided to the Employer and the Union.
+26.02 Pre-Job Conferences

+a) The Employer will notify the Union that they intend to submit a proposal or that a project has been awarded to the Employer following the award where an amendment to the Collective Agreement is required.
+Prior to the submission of a bid, or the start of each project a pre-job conference will be held to determine all site-specific issues as outlined in this Agreement.
+This conference may be conducted via telephone, through a scheduled meeting or by some other practical means as agreed to by the parties. b) A copy of the signed pre-job conference report will be provided to the Employer and the Union.